cloki0610/CI-Portfolio-Project-5/README.md

 <hr>

-- I accidently use a wrong logic and denied the customer to access their order review page.
+- I accidentally use the wrong logic and denied the customer to access their order review page.
 Problem fixed after it was spotted.
 - Some type error was found and fixed.
-- Some close tag dulicate because of IDE auto-input feature, I spot these error by W3 HTML validator and fix it after that.
+- Some close tag duplicates because of IDE auto-input feature, I spot these errors by W3 HTML validator and fix it after that.
-- Overflow problem cause by font size and padding.
-Related css and bootstrap was change fix most of these problems, I tried my best to solve all of it.
+- Overflow problem caused by font size and padding.
+Related CSS and bootstrap were changed to fix most of these problems, I tried my best to solve all of them.

 <br>